leosmaia21/unit_test/README.md

 # Unit Test
-a simple unit test library, so far only for testing as integers, floats and strings
+a simple unit test library, so far only for testing integers, floats and strings
 ### Example
 ```c
 #include "../src/unit_test.h"